 ARTIST STATEMENT

-Armed with pop songs, birthday cake, the occasional disco ball, and other irreverent elements, I share stories in an often bizarre and whimsical world; an alternate reality where feeling unsettled is disturbingly comfortable.
-These stories are profoundly illustrated by personal experiences that deal with grief, isolation, and curiosity all cloaked in humor and whit.
+Equipped with pop songs, birthday cake, foam fingers, the occasional disco ball, and other evocative elements, I share stories in an often bizarre and whimsical world- an alternate reality where feeling unsettled is disturbingly comfortable.
+These stories are illustrated by personal narratives that deal with grief, isolation, playfulness, and curiosity all cloaked in humor and wit.
 The campy aesthetic of my work is punctuated by play with expectation, duration, and location.

 Site-specific and immersive environments open up dance to an otherwise untapped audience; people that may not have financial access to theater shows, friends walking through the park, or co-workers stumbling into a bar for happy hour.
 SHARP dance collective reaches diverse (and sometimes unsuspecting) audiences that may not know they are consuming art, but walk away feeling connected by a shared encounter.